Tab10id/redmine_asset_pipeline/README.md

 Also problems may occur if you leave standard Redmine assets in root of public (possible conflict with rails routes).
 We recommend you to:
 * Move redmine assets to directory 'private/assets' (simple create it in root of redmine).
-* Run 'rails generate ?????' (that create initializer 35-patch_assets_mirror, that patch Plugin class of redmine for copy plugin assets to private directory).
+* Run `rails generate redmine_pipeline:private_assets_initializer` (that create initializer 35-patch_assets_mirror, that patch Plugin class of redmine for copy plugin assets to private directory).
 * But that file shouldn't work well without modify of standard redmine initializer.
 Move all started from line: "Redmine::Plugin.load" in 30-redmine.rb to new initializer after 35-patch_assets_mirror.
 * Change config.assets.prefix to something.
 * Fix standard Redmine .css files (some paths in css hardcoded to the public root).